2023 Solar Incentives Guide for Ennis, TX - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Ennis solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+To better understand how the new Clean Energy Credit might apply to you, reach out to your local Ennis solar installers.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more can be offered at a more local level.
+Rebates, tax credits and more can be provided at multiple levels.
+On top of federal solar incentives, there are often state and local ones, too.
 Incentives may be provided by the state of Texas, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Ennis